ulyngs/oxforddown/README.md

 output:
   bookdown::pdf_document2:
     template: templates/brief_template.tex
+    citation_package: biblatex
+documentclass: book
+bibliography: references.bib
 ```
-This will format the chapter in the OxThesis style but without including the front matter (table of contents, abstract, etc)
+The template **brief_template.tex** will format the chapter in the OxThesis style but without including the front matter (table of contents, abstract, etc).

+(Note that if you do not tell R Markdown to use BibLaTeX with the YAML option `citation_package: biblatex`, you will get the error "!
+LaTeX Error: Environment CSLReferences undefined.")

 ## Cleaning up generated auxiliary files
 By default, when you build the entire thesis, the auxillary files will be removed (to adjust how this is done, edit **Makefile**).